Planting dates, regional timing, harvest guide, and growing tips for garlic in UK gardens and allotments.

 - Drainage is critical: Garlic will rot in waterlogged soil.
 Improve heavy clay with grit and organic matter, or grow in raised beds

-- Weed control: Keep beds weed-free, especially in spring when garlic is actively growing.
-Garlic doesn't compete well with weeds
+- Weed control: Keep beds weed-free, especially in spring.
+Garlic doesn’t compete well with weeds

-- Feeding: Apply a nitrogen-rich fertilizer in early spring to boost growth, but avoid feeding after May
+- Feeding: Apply a nitrogen-rich fertiliser in early spring, but avoid feeding after May

 - Variety selection: Choose varieties bred for UK conditions like the ‘Isle of Wight’ range or ‘Solent Wight’ for reliability

-- Rust prevention: Garlic rust (orange spots on leaves) is common in wet UK summers.
+- Rust prevention: Garlic rust is common in wet UK summers.
 Ensure good spacing for air circulation and avoid overhead watering

-- Hardneck scapes: If growing hardneck varieties, remove the flowering stem (scape) in late spring to direct energy into bulb development.
-Scapes are delicious in stir-fries!
+- Hardneck scapes: Remove the flowering stem (scape) in late spring to direct energy into bulb development.
+Scapes are delicious in stir-fries

 - Crop rotation: Don’t grow garlic in the same spot for at least 3 years to prevent disease build-up